ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 #### meson 0.61

-**Note:** Since python was build without setuptools module we need put meson in single executable ziped file what we store in /source directory.
+**Note:** Since python was build without setuptools module you need put meson in single executable ziped file what will be stored in /source directory.
 This file will be used by python later to build pacman

 ```